eae58cf1/eae58cf1.github.com/_drafts/private/2017-05-03-facebook-onsite-complete.md

 The next was with Bruce Hazan, head of Solutions Engineering.
 This was more intense.
 He asked me a bunch of higher-level strategic questions around approaches I would take to solving customer problems.
 We talked about client case studies, etc. and it went well overall (though he did ask some questions specifically about Facbeook Ad solutions that I was unaware of &mdash; e.g. the Lead Ads thing).
 Finally, I did the tech demo of [my Ads bot](https://github.com/yazinsai/facebook-ads-bot) which was well received.

 That's it.
 I'll hear back Friday.
 Frankly, I don't think I'll make it through &mdash; we'll see.

+## Update:

+They called me to let me know that the second technical interview was the only roadblock in the way of extending an offer.
+They are going to repeat the interview this coming Friday, if I'm interested.
+They rarely ever do repeats, apparently &mdash; but they're willing to make an exception here.
+I agreed, so back to the study table.